WattDownload/.github/profile/README.md

 ---

 > [!IMPORTANT]
-> We've fixed: `INCORRECT CHATACTER ENCODING IN STORT TITLE`
+> We've fixed: `INCORRECT CHATACTER ENCODING IN STORY TITLE`

 ## What are these?
 Applications to download your favorite stories from WP to EPUB v3 format.
 Our tools work on **Windows**, **Linux**, **macOS**, and **Android**.